Updated: June 27, 2025 (February 14, 2025)

 • Long-term, IT leaders should look for exits from Exchange Server to Exchange Online, or off Exchange entirely.

-Exchange Server customers should expect higher subscription fees, more frequent update rollouts, and some disruption in the near future.
-Customers who nevertheless want keep Exchange in their own data centers must migrate to Exchange Server Subscription Edition (SE), the next version.
+Exchange Server customers should expect higher subscription fees, more frequent update rollouts, and some to Exchange Server Subscription Edition (SE), the next version.
 There is no supported alternative: On Oct.
 14, 2025, all other versions of Exchange Server leave support.

 Near Term (2025)